andrastantos/brew/docs/anachronistic-computer/peripherals.rst

 It lists a 10MB hard drive (MFM, with interface card) for $800, a 20MB one for $1100 and a 40MB one for $2300.

-Memory price: 64k DRAM 'kits' (I'm guessing 9 chips) were sold for $43.

-An original PC was ~$2000 (256kByte, two 360k FDDs)

-A Hercules adapter was $335, a CGA $200, mono monitors were about $100-$150, color ones around $450.

 Networking
 ----------